David Gale (actor): Biography

 Upon returning to New York, David immediately sought acting gigs, determined to "set the world on fire".
 He struggled to get his foot in the door, though, so he made do with many odd-end occupations, including: a bartender, a carpenter, a pinboy in a bowling alley, a treetopper, a taxi driver, a sculptor, etc. During this time he would study at the Royal Academy of Dramatic Art (London) and the Actor's Studio (New York).
 In 1963, he would also enter his first marriage with Sandra Edmonds and have his first child, Meighan Gale.
 He ran his own experimental theatre in the late sixties and early seventies, the Workshop of the Players Art in New York.
 During this time he struggled financially, sleeping on the stage of his theatre for about a month.
 He also battled food insecurity.
 He gave up running the WPA theatre in 1971, stating, "I got tired of starving-- and tired of the city".

 David (now split from his first wife), continued to pursue his acting career.
 He toured Europe performing and starred in many theatre productions, including Hatful of Rain, Elizabeth the Queen (Essex - Fall, 1958), White Devil, Baal, Oh!
 Calcutta, West Side Story, Dr. Hero, The Crucible (John Proctor), Terra Nova (Scott), Of Mice and Men (Slim - Dec.
 18, 1974), The Dodge Boys (Harvey), Sweet Bird of Youth (The Heckler), Othello, What Do They Know About Love Uptown, Joe Egg, The Trial, Dumbwaiter, Send Me No Flowers, and The Seagull (Trigorin).
 He had many brief/background television and film appearances during this time, too, in Legend of the Lost, Naked City, Search for Tomorrow, Love is a Many Splendored Thing, The Jackie Gleason Show, and Encounter, all uncredited.

-His first starring role in a film would be as Nigel in A Weekend with Strangers (1971), a horror-like pornographic film that has been lost to time.
-His big break, though, came as the role of Father Mark Reddin in The Secret Storm in 1973.
+His big break came as the role of Father Mark Reddin in The Secret Storm in 1973.
 The character, a priest, was involved in a storyline in which he left the church to marry a woman (Laurie Stevens, portrayed by Stephanie Braxton), defying his religion.
 This was extremely controversial at the time, giving the show massive publicity and making David a relatively popular actor among soap viewers.
-He only remained on the show for roughly two years, though, as it got so controversial that ratings began to plummet, ultimately killing the show in 1974.
+He remained on the show for roughly two years, though, as it got so controversial that ratings began to plummet, ultimately killing the show in 1974.